Self-Organized Pattern Formation in Geological Soft Matter: Summary and outlook

-One key aspect is \emph{self} organization, i.e., organization coming from within the system being studied.
-Of course \emph{the system} in itself is something that can be redefined to make anything self-organized, but we usually are thinking of a small a system as possible, so for geological self-organization here we are considering the Earth and its drivings as external.
+The physical mechanisms outlined in Sec.~\ref{sec:physical} generate the mesoscale geological patterns compiled in Sec.~\ref{sec:patterns}.
+They act on the material classes of Sec.~\ref{sec:types}, which in many respects align with soft-matter systems (Sec.~\ref{sec:soft}).
+In this sense, mesoscale geological pattern formation is mediated by soft-matter physics, with mesoscopic building blocks (grains, pores, films) assembling into structures that remain mechanically compliant and reconfigurable as they form.
+Understanding their formation mechanisms is essential for explaining geological self-organization and constraining the physicochemical and mechanical conditions in the environments where these patterns originate.
+This, in turn, is critical for reconstructing Earth's past environmental conditions and geodynamic processes, and for distinguishing complex abiotic patterns from potential biosignatures---especially when evidence is sought for ancient life on Earth and, potentially, on other planets.

+One key aspect is \emph{self}-organization, i.e., the emergence of structure through internal feedbacks within a minimally defined system.
+Because ``the system'' can always be expanded so that any pattern appears self-organized, we adopt the smallest system that closes the feedback loop and treat Earth's boundary conditions and large-scale drivers as external.

-Although Earth scientists have long studied such geological paradigms of pattern formation, they might not have explicitly termed them `self-organized.'
-An oscillatory mesoscale pattern formation mechanism was first brought forward by \citeA{harloff1927}, \citeA{phemister1934} and \citeA{hills1936} to explain the observed zoning of plagioclase.
-However, it was during the 1970s--80s that the studies by \citeA{fisher1973,fraser1977} and \citeA{ortoleva1984,ortoleva1987} clearly attributed the formation of some of the geological patterns found in rocks/minerals to geochemical self-organization processes.
-Ever since the application of nonlinear dynamics in explaining geological pattern formation was extended from crystals and rocks to a variety of geologic systems.
-Recently, self-organization in geological settings has gained interest for two main reasons: i) more and more studies suggest that geochemical self-organization might have played a catalytic role in the transition from geochemistry to biology \cite{russell1994,hanczyc2007,mcglynn2012,cardoso2020,kotopoulou2020,garcia2020,kotopoulou2021}, ii) the precipitation of abiotic self-organized structures known as silicate-carbonate biomorphs, although of little geological relevance, demonstrated that inorganic features may be easily misinterpreted as cell relics owing to their life-like morphology \cite{garcia2003}.
+Although Earth scientists have long studied paradigmatic geological pattern-forming systems, they have not always labelled them \emph{self-organized}.
+An oscillatory mesoscale mechanism was first proposed by~\citeA{harloff1927},~\citeA{phemister1934}, and~\citeA{hills1936} to explain plagioclase zoning.
+In the 1970s--80s, studies by~\citeA{fisher1973},~\citeA{fraser1977},~\citeA{ortoleva1984} and~\citeA{ortoleva1987} explicitly attributed some rock and mineral patterns to geochemical self-organization.
+Since then, ideas from nonlinear dynamics have spread from crystals and rocks to a wide range of geological systems.
+Interest in this area has recently grown for two reasons: (i) mounting evidence that geochemical self-organization may have catalysed key steps in the transition from geochemistry to biology~\cite{russell1994,hanczyc2007,mcglynn2012,cardoso2020,kotopoulou2020,garcia2020,kotopoulou2021}; and (ii) the realization that abiotic self-organized structures such as silicate--carbonate biomorphs, though of limited geological relevance, can mimic biological morphologies and may therefore be misinterpreted ~\cite{garcia2003,geo_bio_review}.